At least 100,000,000 birds are killed and even more are injured every

 Even not washing the windows during the migration months helps keep the reflective qualities low and, thus, can help reduce bird injury and death.

 And, please talk to the owners, managers and maintenance staff of your office building about what can be done to make the facility bird-friendly.
-Give them a copy of the BCN Window Collision Fact Sheet (.pdf format - 102KB) and make them aware of the meaningful contributions they can make to save the lives of hundreds or thousands of birds each migration season.
+Make them aware of the meaningful contributions they can make to save the lives of hundreds or thousands of birds each migration season.

 More tips and information about birds and window collisions can be found on the

-Lights Out is a voluntary partnership between the Chicago Audubon Society, the Building Owners and Managers Association of Chicago, and the Chicago Department of the Environment, working to see that virtually all Chicago’s tall buildings extinguish their lights during the migration season.
+Lights Out is a voluntary partnership between the Building Owners and Managers Association of Chicago, and the Chicago Department of the Environment, working to see that virtually all Chicago’s tall buildings extinguish their lights during the migration season.
 The Lights Out website has information about the Chicago program and a “Tool Kit” that other cities can use to emulate our success.

 In The Spotlight